Oba of Benin debunks insult on President Buhari, Oshiomhole, Okunbo

 READ ALSO: Godfatherism and Ghana Must Go politics must stop in Edo ― Oba of Benin

-“Captain Hosa Okunbo is an illustrious son of the Palace of the Oba of Benin, who at all times has worked in support of the Palace as a son of the Oba of Benin, thus, there can be nothing but goodwill and positive prayers for this distinguished son of Benin Kingdom.
+“Captain Hosa Okunbol is an illustrious son of the Palace of the Oba or Benin, who at all times has worked in support of the Palace as a son of the Oba of Benin, thus, there can be nothing but goodwill and positive prayers for this distinguished son of Benin Kingdom.

 “These utterances and behaviour or Eranornigho and his cohorts show that they are not happy and comfortable with the relationship between the Palace of the Oba of Benin and the Presidency.